On This Day in History: June 19

 - Chris Armstrong, English footballer

-- Rahul Gandhi, Indian lawyer and politician
+- Rahul Gandhi, Indian politician

 - Quincy Watts, American sprinter and football player